 This document is intended as a general guide.
-If questions arise about records not listed here, or about the retention or disposal of specific records series, please call the Special Collections and Archives unit at the Oviatt Library at (818) 677-2832 or send an email to email@example.com.
+If questions arise about records not listed here, or about the retention or disposal of specific records series, please call the Head of Special Collections and Archives at the Oviatt Library at (818) 677-2832 or send an email to email@example.com.

 We recommend and prefer annual or biannual transfers.
 Materials should be transferred in the order in which they were created and maintained in the campus office.
 A Records Transfer Authorization form should accompany all transfers.

 Records commonly transferred to the University Archives include:

 - Constitutions and bylaws, minutes and proceedings, transcripts, lists of officers of University corporate bodies.

 - Office Files: correspondence and memoranda (incoming and outgoing) and subject files concerning projects, activities, and functions.

 - Historical files documenting policies, decisions, committee and task force reports, and questionnaires.

 - Publications: one record copy of all newsletters, journals, brochures, monographs, programs, posters, and announcements issued by the University or its subdivisions; the University Archives should be placed on college, department, and office mailing lists to receive all future publications.